CrowdSorcerer/crowdsource-smart-home-site/content/en/docs/api/export.md

 ### Data extraction

 Extract the data into CKAN compliant formats.
+The available formats can be programatically obtained in a comma-separated string by calling the `/formats` endpoint.

 The data is provided in a zip archive, which when extracted provides the following files:

 - `crowdsorcerer_extract_{date}.{format}`: file containing the data extracted. `date` is the date when the file was requested, and `format` is the format of the output file requested.
 If many formats were specified, then there will be multiple data files with the different formats
 - `crowdsorcerer_extract_{date}_metadata.json`: file containing the metadata, which can be supplied in a request to a CKAN server